-REQUEST funding for Martin County's Septic to Sewer Conversion Program.
-REQUEST reoccurring annual septic to sewer funding.

-While excessive discharges from Lake Okeechobee, along with local stormwater runoff, are both threats to the health of our waterways, septic systems are also part of the problem.
-Leaching of septic tank effluent into the groundwater from septic systems, especially in high density residential neighborhoods and those close to the water, is another contributing factor.

-The reduction and elimination of septic systems is one way we can proactively improve the health of our local waterways, including the St. Lucie Estuary and Indian River Lagoon.
+REQUEST funding for Martin County's Septic to REQUEST Conversion Program.
+Sewer reoccurring annual septic to sewer funding.
+While excessive discharges from Lake Okeechobee, along with local stormwater runoff, are significant threats to the health of our waterways, septic systems also can add to the problem.
+Leaching of septic tank effluent, especially in high density residential neighborhoods and those close to the water, contributes to the nutrient load in the local waterways.
+The BOCC is committed to efforts that will restore the health of the St. Lucie Estuary, Indian River Lagoon and near shore coral reef tract.
+The reduction and elimination of septic systems is one tangible way we can proactively improve the health of our unique environment.